redhat-cop/infra.lvm_snapshots/README.md

 #### `lvm_snapshots_boot_backup`

-Boolean to specify that the `create` action should preserve image files under /boot required for booting the default kernel.
-The preserved image files should be restored with a `revert` action and they should be unlinked with a `remove` action.
-The images files are preserved using hard links so as to not consume any additional space under /boot.
+Boolean to specify that the `create` action should preserve the Grub configuration and image files under /boot required for booting the default kernel.
+The preserved files will be restored with a `revert` action and they will be deleted with a `remove` action.
+The files are preserved in a compressed tar archive at `/root/boot-backup-<lvm_snapshots_set_name>.tgz`.
 Default is true.

+> **Warning**
+>
+> When automating RHEL in-place upgrades, do not perform a Grub to Grub2 migration as part of your upgrade playbook.
+It will invalidate your boot backup and cause a subsequent `revert` action to fail.
+For example, if you are using the [`upgrade`](https://github.com/redhat-cop/infra.leapp/tree/main/roles/upgrade#readme) role from the [`infra.leapp`](https://github.com/redhat-cop/infra.leapp) collection, do not set `update_grub_to_grub_2` to `true`.
+Grub to Grub2 migration should only be performed after the `remove` action has been performed to delete the snapshots and boot backup.

 #### `lvm_snapshots_use_boom`

-Boolean to specify that a boom profile should be created to add a Grub boot entry for the snapshot set.
+Boolean to specify that a boom profile will be created to add a Grub boot entry for the snapshot set.
 Default is true.

 #### `lvm_snapshots_snapshot_autoextend_threshold`